asanchez75/europeana_shapes/shapes-edm/doc/shapes/README.md

 - **Constraints are limited to a single focus node:** typically, a SHACL constraint is applied to a focus node and the value range of a property.
-The only way to get around it, is to define templates using SPARQL which greatly opens the expressive power of the SHACL.
+The only way to get around it, is to define templates using SPARQL which greatly opens the expressive power of SHACL.
 However, using SPARQL looses the declarative advantage of using SHACL in the first place, especially given that in many situations the only thing missing is a way to select a second focus node.